Waysoning/Waysoning/README.md

 🔭 I'm currently a Master of Science in Computer Science student at [Northeastern University(SV)][neuwebsite]

-🛎 Currently seeking for 2022 summer SDE Intern
+🛎 Currently seeking for 2022 Summer/Fall SDE Intern

 ### About Me